 - and to bring to light what is the administration of the mystery which for ages has been hidden in God who created all things (3:9).

 It’s quite possible the Gentiles felt like second-class believers.
 After all, everything God had done to fulfill His plan of redemption had come down the line of the children of Israel; beginning with Abraham, Isaac and Jacob; to Moses and the Exodus; to Joshua and the Promised Land; to King David and the prophets; and of course, Jesus.

 It might have seemed to the Gentiles that they were an after-thought in God’s plan; or maybe they were like the first runner up in the Miss Universe pageant.
-You know, “If for any reason that the Miss Universe cannot fulfill her duties, the 1st runner up shall take over.”
+You know, “If for any reason Miss Universe cannot fulfill her duties, the 1st runner up shall take over.”

 But now, what was once a mystery has now been revealed.

 to be specific, that the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel, (3:6).

 And oh, the amazing grace of our Great God; He leads Paul to write of His grace and bring to light the wisdom of God in all His dealings with humanity; and He inspired Paul in order to instill confident faith in the Gentile believers.

 This was in accordance with the eternal purpose which He carried out in Christ Jesus our Lord, 12 in whom we have boldness and confident access through faith in Him, (3:11-12).